tight-disguise/UE-Game-Developer-Course/README.md

 Implemented TicTacToe Game can be played with a computer opponent (AI ;)) on user selectable game board size, for which memory is allocated dynamically during runtime.

 AI algoritm is maybe not the best in the world, but serviceable and good enough for a challenge!
-When it's computer turn, it searches for the longest line on the board and adds a sign to it.
-If found line is owned by AI, this move enlongens it and raises chance of winning; if opponent's, it blocks further expansion in that direction.
-If neither AI's nor opponent's line is found, a random cell on the board will be chosen to put a sign (this can take quite a while unfortunately, in edge case scenario where selected board size is big and board is almost full already).
+When it's computer turn, it searches for the longest line on the board to which a sign can be added either to the beginning or end side of it.
+If line found is owned by AI, this move enlongens it and raises chances of computer winning (and SkyNet taking over the world ;)); if opponent's, it blocks further line extension in that direction.
+If neither AI's nor opponent's line can be found which is feasible of adding a new sign to it, a random cell on the board will be chosen (in edge case scenario where selected board size is big and board is almost full already this can take quite a while unfortunately).

-There are, of course, obvious downsides to this implementation, that can be seen after a bit of play, and as such, there is room for improvement.
+There are, of course, obvious downsides to this implementation, which can be seen after a bit of play, and as such, there is room for improvement.
 ___
 All code written by Hubert Pitura (hpitura@gmail.com)